aabhaas-vaish/aabhaas-vaish.github.io/index.md

 {% endcomment %}
 ## About Me
 <img class="profile-picture" src="av_new.jpg">
 Hey, I am Aabhaas Vaish!
-Please feel free to reach out on email or LinkedIn :)
+Please feel free to reach out by email or through LinkedIn :)

 ---
 Feel free to say hello on email: aabhaas9 [at] gmail [dot] com